-We here focus on the time-evolution by the Hamiltonian $H$.
-A key strategy for estimating the OTOC is to use the local approximation of the time-evolved operator $W_i(t):=e^{iHt} W_i e^{-iHt}$ (Fig.~\ref{fig:local_approx}).
-We approximate the operator $W_i(t)$ using another operator $W_{i[r]}^{(t)}$ on the local subset $i[r]$.
+In our analyses, we focus on time evolution by the Hamiltonian $H$.
+A key strategy for estimating the OTOC is using the local approximation of the time-evolved operator $W_i(t):=e^{iHt} W_i e^{-iHt}$ (Fig.~\ref{fig:local_approx}).
+We approximate the operator $W_i(t)$ using another operator $W_{i[r]}^{(t)}$ which is supported on the local subset $i[r]$.
 The error of this approximation is estimated by